Sujal-Burad/DA6400_PA3/README.md

 - **IOQL (Intra-Option Q-Learning)**

 ### Action Selection Strategy
-- ε-greedy exploration during option selection
+- ε-greedy exploration during option selection - Takes actions in a state to reach R, G, B, Y location using epsilon-greedy policy
-- Deterministic policy execution within options
+- Deterministic policy execution within options - Predefined actions to take in a state to reach the one of the R, G, B, Y location.

 ### Key Implementation Features
 1. **Option Interruption:** Automatic termination when reaching target location